SksFer/Notepad/README.md

 # Notepad
-Notepad with Tkinter in Python
+Notepad with Tkinter in Python, the idea is to continue practicing with the Tkinter library.